jafingerhut/jafingerhut.github.com/clojure/install-gnu-emacs.md

 + macOS: Select menu "Emacs", entry "Quit Emacs"
 + Ubuntu Linux: Select menu "File", entry "Quit"

-If you are instructed to edit the Emacs initialization file, it is in your user account home directory, then the directory `.emacs.d`, and inside of that directory, the file named `init.el`.
+If you are instructed to edit the Emacs init file, it is in your user account home directory, then the directory `.emacs.d`, and inside of that directory, the file named `init.el`.
 You may create the file if it has not been created for you already.

+To find out what version of Emacs you have installed, type `M-x emacs-version RET` while Emacs is running, or `emacs --version` from a terminal.